gopro/labs/docs/control/ltc/README.md

 ![tcremoved.jpg](tcremoved.jpg)

 **Compatibility:** Labs enabled HERO9-13 only.
-Note: Recent firmware updates may require the AUDS feature enabled.
-Scan *AUDS=1 so the LTC reading will be also enabled at boot.
-On HERO13 use *RLTC=1 to enable reading LTC.
+Note: Recent firmware updates may require the RLTC feature enabled.
+Scan *RLTC=1 so the LTC reading will be also enabled at boot.

-updated: September 5, 2024
+updated: April 2, 2025

 [Learn more](..) on QR Control